cambyse/trajectory_tree_tamp/README.md

 When running the examples from the docker container, the following prefix `LIBGL_ALWAYS_SOFTWARE=1` may be needed, to emulate OpenGL rendering on CPU (Access to GPU may not work inside the Docker container).

+By default the command lines will open windws to visualize the trajectory-tree execution.
+It is also possible to disable the gui by adding the argument `-no-display`, in which case the prefix `LIBGL_ALWAYS_SOFTWARE=1` is not needed.

 ### Baxter-A
 ```bash
 ./lgp-tree-po-blocks-baxter -pb A